AmpersandTarski/RAP/docs/prepare-windows-environment.md

 # Preparing Windows environment

-## Check prerequisites

-The following programs / APIs / SDKs should be installed in your system.
+If you want to deploy RAP on your own Windows computer, you need to make sure to have the following programs / APIs / SDKs installed on your system:

 - PowerShell
 - [GIT](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)